chrisrhayden/skel/README.md

 ]

 # a build script that will be run with bash
-#
-# unless no files are to be made the script will be run in the project root if
-# only the build variable is present the script will be run from the calling
-# directory or the project root given on the command line
 build = """
 # init the project
 echo "$PWD"